 Amid the unprecedented public health crisis caused by the novel coronavirus COVID-19, the Heising-Simons Foundation has made a $2 million grant to the University of California, San Francisco (UCSF) Foundation to establish a COVID-19 Response Initiative at the Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).

 The Heising-Simons Foundation is proud to regularly see its grantee partners featured in media outlets across the country, providing an expert voice on a timely issue or being highlighted for their accomplishments and hard work.
-Here are some news items that have featured our grantees over the past month.
+Here are some news items that have featured our grantees in February 2020.

 Lanzo K. Small, Jr., is the office assistant at the Heising-Simons Foundation’s office in Los Altos.
 Prior to joining the Foundation in 2020, Lanzo worked in the food service management and banking industries.
 In 2012, Lanzo became the first African-American male to sit on the Lincoln Unified School District’s Board of Trustees as a student… Continue Reading